yxuco/fabric-operation/dovetail/README.md

 created cds: /path/to/fabric-operation/netop1.com/cli/marble_cc_1.0.cds
 ```
 ## Install and instantiate chaincode
 The `CDS` file can be used to install and instantiate the chaincode on a Fabric network.
-The script for chaincode management is described in [network](../network/README.md).
+The script for chaincode management is described in the [network](../network/README.md) folder.
 To see how it works, you can create a test channel, and then instantiate the `marble_cc_1.0.cds` as follows:
 ```
 cd ../network
 # smoke test to create mychannel and join both peer nodes